A list of frequently asked questions for the state-wide referral criteria (SRC) in NSW.

 State-wide referral criteria (SRC) is a clinical decision-support tool that communicates the minimum clinical criteria and referral information required for referrals issued to NSW public specialist outpatient services.
 SRC is intended to support referring health professionals when issuing referrals as well as NSW public specialist outpatient services at the point of screening and triage.

-What are the five components of state-wide referral criteria?
+What are the five criteria of state-wide referral criteria?

-The five components of state-wide referral criteria (SRC) include:
+The five criteria of state-wide referral criteria include:

-• Out of scope/not routinely provided: Symptoms, conditions and/or presentations that would not routinely be provided by NSW public specialist outpatient services (e.g. could be optimally and safely managed in primary care).
+• Out of scope (not routinely provided): Symptoms, conditions, and/or presentations that would not routinely be provided by NSW public specialist outpatient services (i.e. could be optimally and safely managed in primary care).
 These criteria acknowledge and permit exceptions, where clinically appropriate.

-• Access/prioritisation: Symptoms, conditions and/or presentations that advise referring health professionals, clinicians, patients and carers suitability for management by NSW public specialist outpatient services.
+• Access and prioritisation: Symptoms, conditions, and/or presentations that advise referring health professionals, clinicians, patients and carers suitability for management by NSW public specialist outpatient services.
 These criteria are classified by expected clinical urgency category and clinically recommended timeframes to be seen for a new outpatient appointment (i.e. Category 1: within 30 days, Category 2: within 90 days, Category 3: within 365 days).
 These criteria are only applicable where NSW public specialist outpatient services exist and manage the identified presenting condition.

-• Referral requirements: Mandatory information that is to be supplied with referrals to NSW public specialist outpatient services for specific symptoms, conditions and/or presentations.
+• Required information: Mandatory information that is to be supplied with referrals to NSW public specialist outpatient services for specific symptoms, conditions and/or presentations.
 These criteria support the determination of an appropriate clinical urgency categorisation.

-• Other content: Optional information that can be supplied with referrals to NSW public specialist outpatient services for specific symptoms, conditions and/or presentations.
-These criteria may support with the determination of an appropriate clinical urgency categorisation, however, are not required to continue referral processing.
+• Additional information (if available): Optional information that can be supplied with referrals to NSW public specialist outpatient services for specific symptoms, conditions and/or presentations.
+These criteria support with the determination of an appropriate clinical urgency categorisation, however, are not required to continue referral processing.

 How are state-wide referral criteria developed?